When Does Water Freeze In Celsius

 Q: Does altitude affect the freezing point of water?

 A: Yes, altitude can slightly affect the freezing point of water.
-At higher altitudes, the atmospheric pressure is lower, which can cause water to boil at a lower temperature.
+Now, at higher altitudes, the atmospheric pressure is lower, which can cause water to boil at a lower temperature.
 While the effect on the freezing point is less pronounced, lower pressure can result in a slightly higher freezing point, though the difference is typically negligible in most practical situations.

 Q: Why does salt lower the freezing point of water?